What Happens Once My Application Is Completed

 - [Date (b) plus 12 months] for the disposal, storage and use of existing stocks

 The (a) date comes from Article 32 (Duration) which states that the duration of an authorisation shall be set for a period not exceeding 1 year from the date of the expiry of the approval of the active substance.
-The (b) and (c) dates then come from the Grace Period (Article 46) which states that where a Member State withdraws or amends an authorisation or does not renew it, it may grant a grace period which shall not exceed 6 months for the sale and distribution and an additional maximum of 1 year for the disposal, storage and use of existing stocks.
+The (b) and (c) dates then come from the Grace Period (Article 46) which states that where an authorisation is withdrawn or amended or is not renewed, a grace period may be granted which shall not exceed 6 months for the sale and distribution, with an additional maximum of 1 year for the disposal, storage and use of existing stocks.

-However, if the active substance(s) contained in the product are withdrawn from or not renewed on the list of approved active substances included in Regulation (EU) No 540/2011, then these expiry dates may be reduced and a shorter phased withdrawal period applied.
+However, if the active substances contained in the product are withdrawn or are not renewed on the list of approved active substances, then these expiry dates may be reduced and a shorter phased withdrawal period applied.

-Expiry dates for authorisations issued in accordance with previous national rules, (full and provisional), provisional and interim standard authorisations issued under PPPR and most blanket amendment notices will generally be set in the following format:
+Expiry dates for authorisations issued in accordance with the Control of Pesticides Regulations, (full and provisional), interim standard and most blanket amendment notices will generally be set in the following format:

 However, these dates may also change.
-For example, when a decision is taken as to whether the active substance(s) contained in the product can be included on the list of approved active substances included in Regulation (EU) No 540/2011 then expiry dates for products authorised in accordance with previous national rules may be reduced and a shorter phased withdrawal period applied.
+For example, when a decision is taken as to whether the active substance(s) contained in the product can be included on the list of approved active substances, then expiry dates may be reduced and a shorter phased withdrawal period applied.

 When will my Extension of Authorisation for Minor use (EAMU) expire?